-Based on experiential knowledge and research, it is recommended that health care sector work-places support the well-being of nursing personnel in crisis situations through workplace accommodation and by strengthening the employees' resources.
+Based on experiential knowledge and research, it is recommended that workplaces support the well-being of firefighters and paramedics in crisis situations through job accommodation and by strengthening the employees' resources.
 Preparing for crisis situations in advance is essential because familiarising oneself with different workload management measures during a crisis is very challenging.
 In addition, some of the measures, such as crisis training, should be implemented before an actual crisis occurs.

-Based on experiential knowledge, all the measures previously described in Tables 1 and 2 are at least reasonably effective and feasible.
+Based on experiential knowledge, all of the measures described in Tables 1 and 2 are at least reasonably effective and feasible in preventing excessive strain in firefighters.
 Of them, the following are recommended in particular: